-Think Asia, Thing Hong Kong, a conference focused on facilitating trade and investment with China via Hong Kong, took place in Toronto June 8.
+Think Asia, Think Hong Kong, a conference focused on facilitating trade and investment with China via Hong Kong, took place in Toronto June 8.
 Key among the participants was Stephen D. Wortley, Chair, Hong Kong Office and Co-Chair, China Practice Group at McMillan LLP.
-In conjunction with the conference, Asia Law Portal is pleased to publish this Q&A focused on successful facilitation of trade and investment between Canada and China via Hong Kong.
+In conjunction with the conference, Asia Law Portal is pleased to publish this Q&A focused on the successful facilitation of trade and investment between Canada and China via Hong Kong.

 McMillan will be participating in the upcoming Think Asia, Think Hong Kong symposium set for June 8 in Toronto.
 Tell us about McMillan’s work as a facilitator of Chinese investment in Canada and Canadian investment into Mainland China.

 McMillan is the only true Canadian national firm in Hong Kong, and the city has a legal system second to none.
 We focus on using Hong Kong as a jumping off point for investment into Canada, by way of the Hong Kong ‑ Canada Tax Treaty and leveraging the connection between Hong Kong and Mainland China to facilitate inbound work.
 We also use the city as the entry point for Canadian investment into China, via Hong Kong’s legal and tax system.

 In connection with Chinese investment into Canada, we were especially pleased when Century Iron Mines Corporation recently was honoured with the 2014 Gold Business Excellence Award for Chinese Investment in Canada, which was presented by the Canada China Business Council.
 The deal was unique because it involved WISCO and Minmet, two large SOEs, Hong Kong management and Canadian mining assets.
 Century Iron is listed on the TSX.